Processing HTTP requests with Go is primarily about two things: ServeMuxes and Handlers.

 ListenAndServe(addr string, handler Handler), but we passed a ServeMux as the second parameter.

-We were able to do this because ServeMux has a ServeHTTP method, meaning that it satisfies the Handler interface.
+We were able to do this because ServeMux also has a ServeHTTP method, meaning that it too satisfies the Handler interface.

 For me it simplifies things to think of a ServeMux as just being a special kind of handler, which instead of providing a response itself passes the request on to a second handler.
-This isn't as much of a leap as it first sounds – chaining of handlers is fairly commonplace in Go, and we'll take a look at an example further down the page.
+This isn't as much of a leap as it first sounds – chaining handlers together is fairly commonplace in Go.

-Let's create a custom handler which responds with the current time in a given time zone, formatted in RFC 1123 format:
+Let's create a custom handler which responds with the current local time in a given format:

 The exact code here isn't too important.